 In order for an applicant to receive the approval of the Evaluation Panel, only an affirmative response from all three (3) members of the Evaluation Panel will result in approval.
 The unanimity requirement is to ensure that only the truly exceptional athlete is granted this approval.
 The report of the Panel shall be forwarded to the applicant.
-The decision of the Evaluation Panel is final and binding upon all parties, and no appeal shall be made to BC Hockey or Hockey Canada.
+Following any decision by the Evaluation Panel, the Chief Executive Officer may review the decision for reconsideration based on special circumstances presented by the applicant, and the Chief Executive Officer may confirm or change the decision of the Panel, with written reasons.